Devotions

 People Also Get Stained

 It was billed as the great “stain mystery” of the Bronx.
-Residents of the co-op City housing complex complained to the manager of this 35 high rise building complex that yellow ugly stains were ruining their clothes after washing them.
-New washers were installed; the Fabric Care Institute was consulted; even the New York school […]
+Residents of the co-op City housing complex complained to the manager of this 35 high rise building complex that […]

 Read More